cjsheets/git-webhook-deploy/Readme.md

   * Remove any providers you're not using
   * Each object in the `repo_branch` array represents a repository to deploy

+**Customizing**

+Depending on your provider, the JSON provided in the HTTP request may vary from what `git_deploy.py` expects.
+This script is fairly short to make it easier to customize.
+Try the Development instructions below for customization.

+If you have any trouble, I recommend capturing the JSON using a tool like ngrok and ensuring the hard-coded values (ex. `data['repository']['name']`) match those in your request.

+I included sample payloads in the `/doc/` folder, however I imagine those are susceptible to change.

 Development
 -----------